11 Smart Ways to Save Money on Your College Textbooks

-Fortunately, there are ways around the exorbitant (and ever-increasing) price of books.
+Fortunately, there are ways around the exorbitant price of books.

-You might have to get a little crafty and creative, but trust me: Your bank account will thank you.
+You might have to get a little crafty and creative, but your bank account will thank you.

 How to Save Money on College Textbooks, No Matter What You Study